 The COL applicant shall install the new fuel inspection stand firmly to the wall so that it does not fall into or dump personnel into the spent fuel pool during an SSE (Subsection 9.1.4.2.3.2).
 The risk of dumping personnel or the fuel inspection stand into the spent fuel pool during an SSE has been addressed by a modified stand design.
-The improved stand design elevates fuel bundles rather than personnel and is anchored in a refueling floor pit such that it cannot fall into the fuel pool during an SSE.
+The improved stand design is anchored in a refueling floor pit such that it cannot fall into the fuel pool during an SSE.